SMARTPHONE DISPLAY BRIGHTNESS

 Smartphone brightness is measured in units called NIT.
 A Nit is a unit that represents the intensity of visible light.
 A high Nit rating means better legibility and operability under sunshine or other forms of external light.

 A lot of smartphones today come with sunlight mode.
-In this mode, the display can become really bright and hold its own against sunlight.
-Usually if you set your brightness to Auto mode, it will push your display to maximum brightness.
+In this mode, the display can become bright and hold its own against sunlight.
+Usually, if you set your brightness to Auto mode, it will push your display to maximum brightness.

 Smartphone companies tend to advertise how bright the screens of their devices are in terms of nits and cite rather vague figures.

-Low end devices such as those in the entry level and budget segments usually have displays of between 300 to 400 nit of brightness.
-A good example is Redmi 9A (400 nit).
+Low-end devices such as those in the entry-level and budget segments usually have displays of between 300 to 400 nit of brightness.
+A good example is the Redmi 9A (400 nits).
 Midrange phones can have around 400 to 500 nit of brightness.
-Examples are Redmi Note 9 Pro (Pro Max) with 460 nit (616 nit in bright sunlight) and Realme 6 Pro with 421 nit.
-High end phones can have anything between 500 to as much as 900 nit of brightness.
-This can be seen in phones like Samsung Galaxy S20 (814 nit), Samsung S20 Ultra (894 nit), iPhone 12 Pro Max (800 nit) and the new Xiaomi MI 11 pushes the bar up to 1500 nit.
+Examples are the Redmi Note 9 Pro (Pro Max) with 460 nits (616 nits in bright sunlight) and the Realme 6 Pro with 421 nits.
+High-end phones can have anything between 500 to as much as 900 nits of brightness.
+This can be seen in phones like the Samsung Galaxy S20 (814 nits), Samsung S20 Ultra (894 nits), iPhone 12 Pro Max (800 nits), and the new Xiaomi MI 11 pushes the bar up to 1500 nit.